greeve/eportfolio/04_competency_b.md

 Another way to categorize the organizational settings of information professionals is to categorize these organizationas by their fundamental role in socity.

-Some organizations are designed to create profit others for non-profit.
+Some organizations are designed to generate profit while others are created for non-profit aims and purposes.

 Organizations are found in governments and public-sector organizations as well as private-sector companies.